UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 where the output was usable "as-is".
 Additionally, it used marshalling hints via a custom YAML configuration file.
 Ultimately, this file ended up as a foreign language form of the marshalling attributes in C# code.
 So it was mostly abandoned.
-(It is still used to generate the exports and perform some validations of the extension code at the native level and to generate the otherwise tedious handle types.)
+(It is still used to generate the `EXPOORTS.g.def` file, the type specific handle wrappers, and perform some validations of the extension code at the native level.)

-The generator had one advantage in that it could read the configuration file AND validate that the functions listed in it were still in the actual headers (though it failed to identify any additional elements in the headers NOT in the config file!).
+The generator did have one advantage in that it could read the configuration file AND validate that the functions listed in it were still in the actual headers (though it failed to identify any additional elements in the headers NOT in the config file!).
 There may yet be some way to salvage some parts of the generator to perform a sanity